svrana/gruf/README.markdown

-Gruf
+gruf
 ====

-A collection of scripts to help productivity when dealing with Projects.
-Probably only applicable to those of us working from the command line and without an IDE.
+A collection of scripts to help productivity when dealing with large projects with complicated directory hierarchies from the command line and within vim.

 Example Usage:
 --------------